NASB Conference

 Who should attend NASB?

-Individuals from various departments within service parts organizations attend the NASB conference for a variety of reasons.
-When determining who from the organization should attend, companies should consider how the attendees will benefit from the information and experience gained at the conference.
+Individuals from various departments within service organizations attend the NASB conference for a variety of reasons.
+When determining who from the organization should attend, companies should consider how the attendees will benefit from the information and exposure gained from the conference.

 Marketing and CRM professionals can understand what best practices leading companies use to assess their performance, market to their vehicle owners, and deliver outstanding results.